-The Skill Sharing program at St. Matthew’s Episcopal Church is a social enterprise where we learn about each other’s callings while raising money to alleviate poverty in Louisville.
+The Skill Sharing program at St. Matthew’s Episcopal Church is a social enterprise where we learn about each other’s callings while raising money to work for wholeness in Louisville.
 For several years we have been hosting classes where parishioners and community members teach about a skill that they love and could describe as a calling.

 Upcoming Skill Sharing Classes